 The variety of services is enormously diverse.
-From wedding cameramen to dog walkers, from Facebook promotion to website development, from translating two pages of text for a game to interpreting business negotiations.
+You can find anything from wedding cameramen to dog walkers, from Facebook promotion to website development, from translating two pages of text for a game to interpreting business negotiations, etc.

 The monetization model is also worth attention.
-Users have to buy Proposals (points for freelancers to submit their candidacy) and take a 20% commission from each deal not depending on the budget.
+Users have to buy Proposals (points for freelancers to submit their candidacy) and take a 20% commission from each deal regardless of the budget.

 Sounds beneficial, doesn’t it?

 To start an online marketplace for services you might want to pay attention to these moments:

 # 1: You should properly check your potential contractors’ background and their identity to protect your website from frauds as much as possible.

 #2: Geolocation plays quite a role here.
 Since some services might imply “not remotely,” people may look for such services nearby.

 This is an interesting one since most people never really think about it.

 There are two ways to create online marketplace platforms: vertical and horizontal.

 The first one implies a platform where customers can buy goods and services of the same category but from different providers.